 Wednesday March 29, 4:30 p.m.
 “The Quartermaster: Montgomery C. Meigs, Lincoln’s General, Master Builder of the Union Army.”
 A lecture by Robert O’Harrow, Jr. Newman Library Multipurpose Room.
 Newman Library is located at 560 Drillfield Drive, and the Multipurpose room is on the 1st floor, accessible through the study cafe.

 Friday March 31, 12:00 p.m.
-Lecture by Darin Waters (UNC-Asheville), part of the Legacies of Reconstruction series, organized by Dennis Halpin and Paul Quigley and funded by CLAHS, VCCWS, and the department of history.
+“What the Freedmen Desire: Sidney Andrews’ and John Dennett’s Perspectives on the Freedmen and the Post-Civil War South,” a lecture by Darin Waters (UNC-Asheville), part of the Legacies of Reconstruction series, organized by Dennis Halpin and Paul Quigley and funded by CLAHS, VCCWS, and the department of history.
 220 Classroom Building, 1455 Perry Street.